 Top Coffee Shops in Portland Maine

 I’m going to show you my top 5 coffee shops in Portland Maine that you absolutely must visit when you travel there.
+I spent five days in the city because there are just so many awesome things to do in Portland.
 If you’re local to the area, I hope you’ve had the opportunity to try these cafes.
 If not, what are you waiting for?
 I’ll also include a couple of bonus choices at the end of the post that aren’t quite coffee shops, but serve up yummy coffee and other treats.

 Tandem Coffee Roasters